MDW - SFO

 • On which days can I fly direct from Chicago Midway Airport to San Francisco?

-There are nonstop flights from Chicago Midway Airport to San Francisco on a daily basis.
+You can catch a nonstop flight from Chicago Midway Airport to San Francisco on Monday, Thursday, Friday, Saturday, and Sunday.

 • Which is the best airline for flights from Chicago to San Francisco, Southwest or United Airlines?